 This was the first belt that I purchased for powerlifting and I’m still using it today.
 It’s strong, durable, and will last you a lifetime.
 Both beginner and advanced powerlifters use this belt because it’s something that can continue to work as you get stronger.

 The Best Weightlifting Belt

 My top pick for weightlifting belts is the Schiek Sports Model 2004 (click for today's price on Amazon).

 While I’m not an Olympic weightlifter, I spoke with several international-level weightlifters who said this is the best belt you can get.
-It’s American-made, provides the necessary lumbar support while also being flexible in nature, allowing lifters to get into the necessary positions for the snatch and clean & jerk.
+It’s American-made and provides the necessary lumbar support while also being flexible, allowing lifters to get into the positions for the snatch and clean & jerk.

 4 Main Differences Between Powerlifting vs. Weightlifting Belts